khanonjs/khanon.js-website/public/docs/2-app-states.md

 Once the application has started, the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) app callback is invoked.
 At this point, instead loading a GUI or scene, you can start the MainMenuAppState.
 This state loads a *MainMenuBackgroundScene*, and a *MainMenuGUI*.
 After those two are loaded, *MainMenuAppState* receives the [onComplete](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onComplete) [LoadingProgress](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) event, displaying both scene and GUI.
 The end of *MainMenuAppState* unloads both *MainMenuBackgroundScene* and *MainMenuGUI*.

-# Using the AppState interface
+# Using the app state interface

 To implement an app state you need to create a class, apply the [AppState decorator](https://khanonjs.com/api-docs/functions/decorators_app_app_state.AppState.html) and extend the
 [AppStateInterface](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html).